Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 1. Sign out as **aaduser1** and close the InPrivate browser window.

-> Result: You have created a new AD tenant, configured AD users, configured MFA, and tested the MFA experience for a user.
+> Result: You have created a new Microsoft Entra ID tenant, configured Microsoft Entra ID users, configured MFA, and tested the MFA experience for a user.

-### Exercise 2: Implement Azure AD Conditional Access Policies
+### Exercise 2: Implement Microsoft Entra ID Conditional Access Policies

 In this exercise, you will complete the following tasks